The Dangers Of Hitching Your Wagon To Some Else's Horse

 Google Reader interface circa 2007/https://www.flickr.com/photos/helloooo/

-Reddit and Twitter changing their APIs terms of service for their APIs killed a bunch of third-party front-end apps, too.
+Reddit and Twitter changing the terms of service for their APIs killed a bunch of third-party front-end apps, too.
 Twitterrific, Apollo, Tweetbot, Reddit Is Fun, and others died because, well, we can't have nice things.
 It didn't matter that you've paid for those apps.
 Wagons were hitched to horses you did not own, and those horses are more profitable elsewhere.

 There are also the cases where a fake "disruption" is behind certain disappearances.
 Take Uber, for example: it was all nice and good and oh, what a great thing!, back when the rides were being subsidized, the cars were nice and clean, and service was good with mints and little bottles of water.
 Now the rides are more expensive than they were when you used taxis, any car that moves can be a ride share car, and you have the bonus of not having the faintest idea about how much you'll pay on any given moment because the real innovation here is dynamic pricing.